delhoume/khufu/Readme.md

   ## Issues

- for each tile request I generate a file on disk and use mg_http_serve_file, this is ineficient and there might be issues concurrently acccessing the same file with multiple instances of khulu running or even multithreading.
+ for each tile request I generate a file on disk and use mg_http_serve_file, this is ineficient and there might be issues of disk usage  that keeps growing with each request.

-If you know how to serve images from memory with Mongoose this would be very apprecited.
+I am working on serving from memory but until I get it, if you know to serve images from memory with Mongoose this would be very apprecited.

 The protocol is very simple
 Requests are in the URI as: ```/tile/<name>/<level>/<col>/<row>```